-The city made bad impression on me.
+The city made a bad impression on me.
 They could not host me in two first hostels.
-Finally, I stopped in one hostel where staff gave me an exorbitant price (something like 2000rupees).
+Finally, I stopped in one hostel where the staff gave me an exorbitant price (something like 2000 rupees).
 Aha, India again.
 This was the moment when I reminded myself that these two countries were one for a longer time than two.
-Tired, I proposed that I will pitch a tent in their garden for few dollars.
+Tired, I proposed that I will pitch a tent in their garden for a few dollars.
 They agreed.
 After 1 hour, the owner came to the hotel and told me that I can stay in the room for a normal price (1000 further dropped to 800 rupees).
 He was surprised that the receptionist proposed such a high price.
 OK, I am back in Pakistan.

 Karimabad and Baltit

 Baltit and Altit are two fortresses from medieval ages.
 I visited Baltit only.
 It looks more like a house than a fortress for me.
-Till this day, the ruler of Hunza lives in Karimabad (Baltit) and has own hotel, but too pricey for me 😉
+Till this day, the ruler of Hunza lives in Karimabad (Baltit) and has his own hotel, but too pricey for me 😉

 I stayed in the hotel in Alliabad, near Karimabad, after negotiating the price down to 1200rupees for the night (the conditions were good, so I could agree on that).
 In the morning, I planned to leave early, but the owner could not find keys to unlock the room with my bike inside.
 I got really angry and kicked their doors.
-It was really an immature action and I am ashamed of that till today.
+It was a very immature action and I am ashamed of that till today.
 Fortunately, the owner was forgiving.

 Attabad Lake and tunnels